 La Paz encompasses 187 acres in Keene, California, a small town located in the foothills of the Tehachapi Mountains of eastern Kern County.
-The property includes 23 buildings situated amidst rolling hills, rock outcrops, and oak savanna.
+The property includes twenty-three buildings situated amidst rolling hills, rock outcrops, and oak savanna.
 Two buildings were constructed during the 1910s, when the property was associated with a nearby rock quarry.
 Fifteen buildings were constructed between the 1920s and the 1960s, when the property was used as a tuberculosis sanitarium.
 These buildings, most of which reflect Craftsman/California Bungalow influences, give La Paz much of its character (one exception, a children's hospital building built during the 1920s, reflects Spanish Colonial Revival influences).
 Six buildings were constructed by the UFW during the 1970s and early 1980s.

-In the spring of 1970, the Forty Acres located in Delano continued to serve as the national headquarters of the United Farm Workers Organizing Committee (forerunner to the UFW), but Chavez realized that the location of the Forty Acres limited the union's ability to expand its efforts nationally.
+In the spring of 1970, the Forty Acres property in Delano continued to serve as the national headquarters of the United Farm Workers Organizing Committee (forerunner to the UFW), but Chavez realized that the location of the Forty Acres limited the union's ability to expand its efforts nationally.
 Delano was seen as the center of the union's nearly five-year strike against table-grape growers in the southern San Joaquin Valley.
 Despite victories elsewhere, the union's efforts often were associated only with the area around Delano.
 Chavez began to think that a move away from Delano might allow the union to broaden its profile and thus improve its ability to serve farm workers throughout the nation.
 He sought a place where he and other leaders, members, and supporters of the farm labor movement could retreat when necessary but also find the sense of renewal that would energize new campaigns.

-In the spring of 1970, LeRoy Chatfield, director of the National Farm Workers Service Center (NFWSC), learned that the Kern County Board of Supervisors was selling a 187-acre property in Keene, a small town located in the foothills of the Tehachapi Mountains.
+In the spring of 1970, LeRoy Chatfield, director of the National Farm Workers Service Center Inc. (NFWSC), learned that the Kern County Board of Supervisors was selling a 187-acre property in Keene, a small town located in the foothills of the Tehachapi Mountains.
 Upon seeing the property-a former tuberculosis sanatorium-Richard Chavez thought that it could become exactly what Cesar sought.
 With its residential buildings, administrative spaces, maintenance shops, water supply system, sewage treatment plant, and boiler plant, the property could support a year-round community of UFW officers and employees, and a fluctuating population of union members and supporters almost immediately.
-The property's distance from Delano (approximately sixty miles) seemed ideal as well; it was close enough to drive whenever necessary, but distant enough to discourage social visits.
-A union supporter purchased the property for \$231,500 and leased it to the NFWSC with the intent to sell.
-In the spring of 1971, Cesar announced his decision to move his office and residence from Delano to the new property, named "Nuestra Senora de La Paz Educational Retreat Center."
-The relocation of the UFW's national headquarters and central administrative functions became official in 1972.
+The property's distance from Delano (approximately sixty miles) seemed ideal as well; it was close enough to drive whenever necessary, but